sighupio/furyctl/README.md

 You can find `furyctl` binaries on the [Releases page](https://github.com/sighupio/furyctl/releases).

-Supported architectures are (64 bit):
+Supported architectures are *(64 bit)*:
 - `linux`
 - `darwin`

-Download right binary for your architecture and add it to your PATH.
+Download the right binary for your architecture, then add it to your `PATH`.
 Assuming it's downloaded in your `~/Downloads` folder, you can run following commands (replacing `{arch}` with your architecture):

 ```bash